Comparing Ancient Empires

 - How did Alexander’s conquest affect the ancient economy of this region?

-- You’ve read some definitions and characteristics of an empire.
-What aspects of the Macedonian Empire seems characteristic of all empires?
+Respond to these questions: What aspects of the Macedonian Empire seems to be a characteristic of all empires?
 What seems unique?

 -